RoAF 71st Air Base: 1982–present

-The William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021 includes $130.5 million to renovate Câmpia Turzii Air Base, in order to enhance the United States' ability to use it to for operations in the Black Sea region.
+The William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021 included $130.5 million to renovate Câmpia Turzii Air Base, in order to enhance the United States' ability to use it to for operations in the Black Sea region.
+On 15 May 2023, the MiG-21s were retired.
+A retirement ceremony was held at the base, after which the aircraft were flown to Bacău for storage.
+On 19 September 2023, the construction of new parking aprons, a hangar, and the Squadron Operations Facility, worth $34 million were completed.

+With the purchase of F-16s from the Royal Norwegian Air Force, a new squadron, the 48th Fighter Squadron (Escadrila 48 Vânătoare), was activated at the base.
+The first three F-16s arrived at the base on 19 April 2024, while another three F-16s previously arrived at the 86th Air Base.

+On 1 October 2024, the decision was approved by the Romanian Parliament for the Romanian military to participate in the NATO Security Assistance and Training for Ukraine.
+As part of this decision, the 71st Air Base will host a logistic point, the Logistic Enabling Node - Romania, with up to 100 military personnel.

+In January 2025, it was announced that the first phase of the expansion and modernization works of the base was completed.
+The works are aimed at improving and expanding the infrastructure of the base and preparing for the reception of the first Romanian F-35 Lightnings around 2030.

+Starting in May 2025, the F-16 aircraft of the 571st Fighter Squadron began arriving at the base.
+The squadron is to remain at Câmpia Turzii Air Base until the modernization works are completed at Mihail Kogălniceanu.

 2007 Baltic Air Policing

 Four MiG-21 LanceR Cs belonging to 71st Air Base were deployed from August 2007 to November 2007 at Šiauliai, in Lithuania for Baltic Air Policing.
 The Romanian detachment succeeds the French Air Force Mirage 2000Cs of Escadron de Chasse 01.012 from Cambrai, which fulfilled the Baltic Air Policing since May 2007.
 Once the RoAF finish its three-month stint, a Portuguese Air Force detachment will take over the mission.

 The four aircraft and a total of 67 personnel, among them nine pilots, are part of the detachment: 63 serve at Šiauliai, while other four serve at the air traffic control centre in Kaunas, to ensure smooth cooperation with local authorities.
 The Romanian detachment has attracted huge attention from the local media, not least from the fact that it is only the second time a fighter from the Soviet era has deployed to Šiauliai; Polish Air Force MiG-29s have also been deployed there in 2006.
 The RoAF will most probably perform again Baltic Air Policing in future.